Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/overrideSecurityPolicyStatus.md

 #### Policy Details

-New resolution status will be effective from the next data collection cycle on Policy details page.
+New resolution status will be effective from the next data collection cycle on the Policy details page.
 Details like Policy status with details (1), Resolution Note (2), Override Initiated by (3) will appear.

 ![UI post override](.././images/overridePolicyStatus/Overridden_1.png#thumbnail_1)